angristan/awesome-stars/README.md

 ## Pascal

+- [MediaInfo](https://github.com/MediaArea/MediaInfo) - Convenient unified display of the most relevant technical and tag data for video and audio files.
 - [transgui](https://github.com/transmission-remote-gui/transgui) - 🧲 A feature rich cross platform Transmission BitTorrent client.
 Faster and has more functionality than the built-in web GUI.

 ## Perl